Data Science

 Greta J. Binford.
 Professor of biology.
 Invertebrate zoology, biodiversity, evolution of spider venoms.
 PhD 2000 University of Arizona.
 MS 1993 University of Utah.
 BA 1990 Miami University.

 Yung-Pin Chen.
 Professor of statistics.
-Statistics, sequential designs.
-Probability, stochastic processes.
+Statistics, Sequential Designs.
+Probability, Stochastic Processes.
 PhD 1994 Purdue University.
 BS 1984 National Chengchi University, Taiwan.

 Brian Detweiler-Bedell.
-Professor of psychology, director of the Bates Center for Entrepreneurship and Leadership.
+Professor of psychology, executive director of the Bates Center for Entrepreneurship and Leadership.
 Social psychology, statistics.
 PhD 2001, MPhil 2000, MS 1998 Yale University.
 MA 1995, BA 1994 Stanford University.

 Peter Drake.
 Associate professor of computer science.
-Artificial intelligence, data science, software development.
+Artificial Intelligence, Data Science, Software Development.
 PhD 2002 Indiana University.
 MS 1995 Oregon State University.
 BA 1993 Willamette University.

 Jeffrey S. Ely.
 Associate professor of computer science.
-Computer graphics, numerical analysis.
+Computer Graphics, Numerical Analysis.
 PhD 1990, MS 1981, BS 1976 Ohio State University.

 Benjamin Gaskins.
 Associate professor of political science.
 American politics, public opinion, media and politics, religion and politics.
 PhD 2011, MS 2008 Florida State University.
 BA 2006 Furman University.

 Jessica M. Kleiss.
-Associate professor of environmental studies.
+Associate professor of environmental studies and program director.
 Oceanography, interface between the atmosphere and the ocean.
 PhD 2009 Scripps Institution of Oceanography, University of California at San Diego.
 BS 2000 Massachusetts Institute of Technology.

 Jens Mache.
 Professor of computer science.
 Parallel and distributed systems, computer networks, cybersecurity.
 PhD 1999 University of Oregon.
 MS 1994 Southern Oregon University.
 Vordiplom 1992 Universitaet Karlsruhe.

 Aine Seitz McCarthy.
-Assistant professor of economics.
+Associate professor of economics.
 Applied microeconomics, development economics, labor and demography, economics of education.
 PhD 2016 University of Minnesota.
 BA 2006 Colby College.

 Erik L. Nilsen.
-Associate professor of psychology, chair of the Department of Psychology (Spring).
+Associate professor of psychology.
 Cognition, methodology, human-computer interaction.
 PhD 1991, MA 1986 University of Michigan.
 BA 1984 Graceland College.

 G. Mitchell Reyes.
 Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.

 Ellen C. Seljan.
-Associate professor of political science, director of the Data Science program.
+Professor of political science, director of the data science program.
 American politics and public policy.
 PhD 2010 University of California at San Diego.
 BA 2004 Drew University.

 Iva Stavrov.
 Professor of mathematics.
 Differential geometry, algebraic topology.
 PhD 2003, MS 2001 University of Oregon.
 BS 1998 University of Belgrade.